 8. The Marforio

-Another of the most famous works of art in the Capitoline Museums is the Marforio, a colossal marble sculpture dating back to the first century A.D., which originally adorned a Roman fountain from the Flavian period.
+Another of the Capitoline Museums' most famous works of art is the Marforio, a colossal marble sculpture dating back to the 1st century AD that originally adorned a Roman fountain from the Flavian period.

 It represents the personification of an ocean or a river and was found in the 16th century in the Forum of Augustus, next to the temple of Mars Ultor.
 Today it can be seen in the courtyard of the New Palace.